vaadin/flow-components/README.md

 It should take around 15-20 minutes depending on the computer capabilities.

-- `mvn verify -Drun-it -Dfailsafe.forkCount=5 -Dcom.vaadin.testbench.Parameters.testsInParallel=1 -pl integration-tests`
+- `mvn verify -Drun-it -pl integration-tests`

-NOTE: that we need to activate the module with the `-Drun-it` property, and to speed up tests we enable parallel execution of classes by setting `-Dfailsafe.forkCount=5`, in addition `-Dcom.vaadin.testbench.Parameters.testsInParallel=1` makes TB to reuse browser instances.
+NOTE: that we need to activate the module with the `-Drun-it` property.
+By default it runs 4 tests in parallel but you can change it by setting `-Dfailsafe.forkCount=5`.

 ## Running in Sauce Labs